open-pioneer/trails-starter/docs/tutorials/HowToAddCustomStyles.md

 After reloading your browser, the previous error will be gone.
 However, since the class isn't being used, your UI still looks the same.
-Setting the css class of a react element is done via the `className` prop:
+Setting the css class of a React element is done via the `className` prop:

 ```tsx
 import { Container, Heading, Text } from "@open-pioneer/chakra-integration";